Textualize/textual/docs/introduction.md

 !!! quote

-    You may find this page goes in to more detail than you might expect from an introduction.
-I like to have complete working examples in documentation and I don't want to leave anything _as an exercise for the reader_. &mdash; **Will McGugan** (creator of Rich and Textual)
+    This page goes in to more detail than you may expect from an introduction.
+I like documentation to have complete working examples and I wanted the first app to be realistic.

+    &mdash; **Will McGugan** (creator of Rich and Textual)

 ## Stopwatch Application

 We're going to build a stopwatch app.
 This app will display the elapsed time since the user hit a "Start" button.
-The user will be able to stop / resume / reset each stopwatch in addition to adding or removing them.
+The user will be able to stop, resume, and reset each stopwatch in addition to adding or removing them.

-This is a simple yet **fully featured** app &mdash; you could distribute this app if you wanted to!
+This will be a simple yet **fully featured** app &mdash; you could distribute this app if you wanted to!

 Here's what the finished app will look like: